PaulinaS123/AI-ML-Assignment-3-Simple-NN/README.md

    - Dense layer with 10 neurons
    - Activation function: Softmax
    - Softmax converts the output into a probability distribution across the 10 digit classes (0–9).

+## Training Details

+- Optimizer: Adam

+- Loss Function: Categorical Crossentropy

+- Metrics: Accuracy

+- Epochs: 5

+- Batch Size: 32

+- Validation Split: 0.1 (10% of the training data used for validation)

+During training, both training and validation accuracy improved each epoch and reached around ~98% accuracy by the final epoch, which shows strong learning without major overfitting.

+## Final Evaluation

+After training, the model was evaluated on the test set (10,000 images the model did not see during training).

+Final Test Loss: 0.0786
+Final Test Accuracy: 0.9759 (97.59%)

+This means the model correctly classifies about 97.6% of handwritten digits it hasn’t seen before.

+Single Image Prediction Demo

+To demonstrate that the trained model works on individual images:

+A random image from the test set was selected.

+The model predicted the digit.

+The true label was compared to the prediction.

+The image was displayed using matplotlib.

+## Example result from the notebook:

+Model prediction: 7

+True label: 7

+Displayed the digit with the title: Predicted: 7, True: 7

 In Keras code, the model looks like this: